MicrosoftDocs/winrt-related/winrt-related-src/cpp-ref-for-winrt/implements.md

 ---

 # winrt::implements struct template ([C++/WinRT](/windows/uwp/cpp-and-winrt-apis/intro-to-using-cpp-with-winrt))
-A base struct template that implements one or more Windows Runtime interfaces on behalf of a derived type.
+This is the base from which your own C++/WinRT implementations directly or indirectly derive.
+It implements one or more Windows Runtime interfaces (which you specify to it as type parameters), and it also provides efficient implementations of [IUnknown](https://msdn.microsoft.com/library/windows/desktop/ms680509), [IInspectable](https://msdn.microsoft.com/library/br205821), [IAgileObject](https://msdn.microsoft.com/library/windows/desktop/hh802476), [IWeakReferenceSource](https://msdn.microsoft.com/library/br224609), and others.

 For more info about deriving from this type, and examples, see [Interfaces; how to implement them in C++/WinRT](/windows/uwp/cpp-and-winrt-apis/implement-an-interface).

 ## Marker types
-**implements** supports the [non_agile](non-agile.md) and [no_weak_ref](no-weak-ref.md) marker types, which override default behavior.
+The **implements** struct template supports the [non_agile](non-agile.md) and [no_weak_ref](no-weak-ref.md) marker types, which override default behavior.
 They should be rarely used, because the defaults are sufficient for almost all cases.
 A marker type can appear anywhere in the interface list, which is the variadic parameter pack.

-For example, if you derive directly from **implements**.
+This first example applies when you derive directly from **implements**.

 ```cppwinrt
 struct MyImplementation: implements<MyImplementation, IFrameworkViewSource, no_weak_ref>